jrpriceUPS/Renormalized_Mori_Zwanzig/Euler/README_Euler.txt

 vort_integral: computes the integral of the vorticity at all times in a simulation

+turn_time_plot: produces a plot to help find what the time of energy drain converges to
+produces: turn_time_plot.png

+vort_int_short: produces a shortened plot of the vorticity integral
+produces: vorticity_int_24.png

 turn_times: time at which ROMs started draining energy

 slopes: initial slope (log-log plot) at which ROMs started draining energy